SphericalCowww/ROS_init_practice/README.md

 # Learning the Robot Operating System 2 (ROS2)

 Installed Ubuntu 24.04.1 LTS on Raspberry Pi 5.
-Installed ROS2 following this <a href="https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html">webpage</a>.
-However, watch out ''$UBUNTU_CODENAME'' can be empty.
+Before installing ROS2, watch out ``$VERSION_CODENAME`` or ``$UBUNTU_CODENAME`` can be empty.
 Replace it with the Ubuntu version's corresponding code name, e.g ''novel'' for 24.04.
+Or do,

+    . /etc/os-release

-Exporting the following in ''.bashrc'':
+and then install ROS2 following this <a href="https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html">webpage</a>.
+Export the following in ``.bashrc``:

     sudo apt install python3-colcon-common-extensions
     source /opt/ros/jazzy/setup.bash